 When you’ve held the low lunge for a while you’ll find your hips will warm up to this stretch, see if you can go a bit deeper.
 Once you’ve grounded your hips (both facing forward) and you’ve found your balance, lift your arms up (you can rest them gently on your thigh) and keep your chest up.
 You should really feel the stretch again around the top of your thigh (of the knelt leg).

-Warm up done lol, now going back into the original low lunge position, turn your body towards your front leg to gently pick up your back foot, you can hold onto something as it’s tricky finding the balance.
+Now going back into the original low lunge position, turn your body towards your front leg to gently pick up your back foot, you can hold onto something as it’s tricky finding the balance.
 Slowly bring your heel towards your butt, keep both hips facing forward.
 I tend to hold my stretches for 20 -30 seconds, go at your own pace and stop when you feel you need to.